aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 The project includes:

-- a PowerShell script for collecting support-relevant system metadata
+- a PowerShell script for collecting support-relevant system metadata (`collect-support-info.ps1`)
 - a standardized text report format
-- local testing of `.exe` packaging for a user-friendly workflow
+- packaging the script as a one-click executable (`.exe`) and testing it with a desktop shortcut
-- screenshots showing testing and validation
+- screenshots showing troubleshooting, testing, and validation
 - a troubleshooting log documenting issues and fixes
 - technician-facing SOP documentation
-- user-facing knowledge base documentation
+- end-user-facing knowledge base documentation
+- a readable published PowerShell version instead of a downloadable unsigned `.exe`

 ---